Where did the summer go?! As much fun as summer days have been, many parents and kids are already in back-to-school mode.

 After that, it’s recommended that children have an annual eye exam until the age of 18, or as recommended by their eye doctor.
 An easy way to remember to take your child every year is to add it to your back-to-school checklist!

 So, eye exams are an easy item to cross off your checklist, and a great way to support your child’s success in school.
-To schedule your child’s appointment, call Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake today.
+To schedule your child’s appointment, call Dr. Hopkins & Associates Optometry in Niagara-on-the-Lake or St. Catharines today.

 Is a comprehensive eye exam the same as a school vision screening?

 No. School vision screenings, which are very basic, are no substitute for a comprehensive eye exam.
 During an eye exam, the eye doctor assesses the internal and external health of your child’s eye as well as their vision.
 The eye doctor will evaluate eye movement, eye teaming, depth perception, peripheral vision and more.
 The earlier a problem is found, the sooner treatment can begin.